Skip to main content

 About Patagonia Austral

-Patagonia Austral Interjurisdictional Marine Coastal Park encompasses approximately 61,000 hectares of coastal and marine habitat along the northeastern Chubut province shoreline in Argentine Patagonia.
-Established through a federal–provincial co-management agreement, it protects a mosaic of rocky coastlines, islands, bays, and open ocean waters in the San Jorge Gulf region.
+Patagonia Austral Interjurisdictional Marine Coastal Park encompasses approximately 104,812 hectares of coastal and marine habitat along the northeastern Chubut province shoreline in Argentine Patagonia.
+[1] Established through a federal-provincial co-management agreement, it protects a mosaic of rocky coastlines, islands, bays, and open ocean waters north of the San Jorge Gulf, extending along the coast between Cape Dos Bahías and Quintano Island.
 The park is a globally significant breeding and foraging area for marine mammals and seabirds, and forms part of the larger Patagonian Coastal Protected Area network.
-Its designation as an interjurisdictional park reflects the shared governance responsibilities between Argentina's national parks administration and the Chubut provincial government.
+Its designation as an interjurisdictional park reflects the shared governance responsibilities between Argentina's National Parks Administration and the Chubut provincial government.

 Wildlife Ecosystems

 The marine ecosystem supports one of the densest concentrations of top predators on the South American Atlantic coast.
-Southern right whales (Eubalaena australis) use adjacent waters as calving grounds, while orcas (Orcinus orca) hunt cooperatively along the shoreline.
-Bottlenose and dusky dolphins are year-round residents.
-South American sea lions (Otaria flavescens) and South American fur seals (Arctocephalus australis) form extensive rookeries on offshore islands.
+The park is notable for protecting approximately 50% of the world's reproductive population of the white-headed steamer duck.
+[1] South American sea lions (Otaria flavescens) and South American fur seals (Arctocephalus australis) form extensive rookeries on offshore islands.
 Magellanic penguins breed in large colonies, while imperial cormorants, rock cormorants, and kelp gulls nest on cliff faces.
+Dolphins present include dusky, Commerson's, and Peale's dolphins as year-round residents.
 Offshore, the productive cold waters of the South Atlantic support abundant anchovy, squid, and hake stocks that underpin the entire food web.
+[2]

 Flora Ecosystems

-Terrestrial vegetation within the park's coastal zone is characteristic Patagonian steppe, dominated by drought-tolerant grasses such as coiron (Festuca pallescens) and shrubs including mata negra (Mulguraea tridens) and calafate (Berberis microphylla).
+Terrestrial vegetation within the park's coastal zone is characteristic Patagonian steppe, dominated by drought-tolerant grasses such as coirón (Festuca pallescens) and shrubs including mata negra (Mulguraea tridens) and calafate (Berberis microphylla).
 Coastal cliffs support sparse cushion plant communities and lichens adapted to salt spray.
 Intertidal zones contain diverse macroalgae communities, including kelp beds of Macrocystis pyrifera that extend into the shallow subtidal and provide critical nursery habitat for fish and invertebrates.
-Seagrass meadows are absent but dense mats of coralline algae and encrusting organisms colonize subtidal rocks.
 The marine macroalgae component represents the park's most ecologically significant plant community.

 Geology